The Magic School Bus Gets Planted

 - Sunny window

-For each pair:
+For each pair of students:

 - 2 lima bean seeds